wamp-proto/wamp-proto/spec/advanced.md

 	http://mypp.com/longpoll/kjmd3sBLOUnb3Fyr/receive
 	http://mypp.com/longpoll/kjmd3sBLOUnb3Fyr/send

-The *Client* will then issue a HTTP/POSTs (with empty request body) to
+The *Client* will then issue HTTP/POST requests (with empty request body) to

 	http://mypp.com/longpoll/kjmd3sBLOUnb3Fyr/receive

-When there are WAMP messages pending downstream, the request will return with a batch of JSON serialized WAMP messages.
-For the uplink WAMP messages, the *Client* will issue HTTP/POSTs to
+When there are WAMP messages pending downstream, a request will return with a batch of JSON serialized WAMP messages.
+For sending WAMP messages, the *Client* will issue HTTP/POST requests to

 	http://mypp.com/longpoll/kjmd3sBLOUnb3Fyr/send

 with request body being a batch of JSON serialized WAMP messages.

-The batching is using the same scheme as with `wamp.2.json.batched` and `wamp.2.msgpack.batched` transport over WebSocket (see below).
+The batching uses the same scheme as with `wamp.2.json.batched` and `wamp.2.msgpack.batched` transport over WebSocket (see below).

 To orderly close a session, a *Client* will issue a HTTP/POST to